 Since the mail seems to have “misplaced” my invite from Wolfie, and it’s simply too late now to get a table at the Derby, I guess I will hang my Tuxedo back in the closet and create my own star studded gala.
 So this evening at my house, we will enjoy an Oscar Award winning Classic Pizza Noir: The Maltese Chicken.

 I begin by using a basic pizza dough, rolling it out to about ¼″ thick for a thin crust, of course you make any thickness you like.
-Using the back of a spoon spread an even coating of Alfredo sauce on the dough.
-For this purpose I try to keep a jar of a prepared pasta sauce from the grocery in the larder.
+Using the back of a spoon spread an even layer of Alfredo sauce over the dough.
+(For this purpose I try to keep a jar of a prepared pasta sauce from the grocery in the larder).
 Arrange pieces of cooked chicken on the sauce, this is a great item to make with left-over roasted or grilled chicken.
-Drain and rinse a can of black beans and sprinkle a handful on the pizza.
-I also add chopped onions and some diced roasted red pepper.
+Drain and rinse a can of black beans and sprinkle a generous handful on the pizza.
+Add chopped onions and some diced artichoke hearts.
 Top with shredded mozzarella cheese.
 Drizzle the pie with olive oil and bake at 425°F for 12 – 15 minutes or until crust is golden and cheese is melted.
 Cooking time will vary depending on the thickness of your crust and the amount of toppings you add.
 Slide on to a cutting board to cut.
 There you go.
 A classic black and white pizza, simple to prepare, both delicious and nutritious.

-And for the encore this evening, the dark and dangerously delicious, Double Chocolate Indemnity.
+And for the encore this evening, the dark and dangerously delicious, Double Chocolate Indemnity Brownies.

 - 1/2 teaspoon baking soda

 - 2/3 cup butter, melted and divided

 - 1/2 cup boiling water

 - 1-1/3 cups all-purpose flour